lolo859/vodka-dev/docs/vodka-lib-usage.md

 ---

-#### `class vodka::json::vodka::line_container`
+#### `class vodka::json::vodka::VodkaLine`

 This class make the output for a line.

 **Arguments that should be set just after declaration:**
 - `std::string thing` : the type of the line.
-Can be set to `int` for a vodka instruction (in a library or without a library) or `var` for a variable declaration
+Can be set to `instruction` for a vodka instruction (in a library or without a library) or `variable_declaration` for a variable declaration
-- `vodka::json::vodka::var_declaration varele` : contain the variable declaration to be outputed.
-Should only be set if `thing` is `var`.
+- `vodka::json::vodka::VodkaVariableDeclaration variable_declaration_element` : contain the variable declaration to be outputed.
+Should only be set if `thing` is `variable_declaration`.
-- `vodka::json::vodka::instruction intele` : contain the vodka instruction to be outputed.
-Should only be set if `thing` is `int`.
+- `vodka::json::vodka::VodkaInstruction instruction_element` : contain the vodka instruction to be outputed.
+Should only be set if `thing` is `instruction`.

 **Method:**
 - `std::map<std::string, std::string> syntax()` : generate the map to put inside the JSON file

 ---

-#### `class vodka::json::vodka::cell`
+#### `class vodka::json::vodka::VodkaCell`

 This class make the output for an entire cell.

 **Arguments that should be set just after declaration:**
 - `std::string name` : the name of the cell
 - `std::string uid` : the UID of the cell
-- `vodka::json::vodka::symbol start` : the symbol that start the cell (also contain the argument of the cell)
+- `vodka::json::vodka::VodkaSymbol start` : the symbol that start the cell (also contain the argument of the cell)
-- `vodka::json::vodka::symbol end` : the symbol that end the cell
+- `vodka::json::vodka::VodkaSymbol end` : the symbol that end the cell
-- `std::vector<vodka::json::vodka::line_container> lines` : the lines of the cell, ready to be converted into a JSON structure
+- `std::vector<vodka::json::vodka::VodkaLine> lines` : the lines of the cell, ready to be converted into a JSON structure

 **Method:**
 - `std::map<std::string,std::map<std::string, std::string>> syntax()` : generate the map to put inside the JSON file